openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/01-scale-intro.md

 In previous scenarios, you learned how to build container images from your application code and deploy them on OpenShift.
-Container images on OpenShift follow the [immutable server](https://martinfowler.com/bliki/ImmutableServer.html) pattern which guarantees your application instances will always starts from a known well-configured state and makes deploying instances a repeatable practice.
+Container images on OpenShift follow the [immutable server](https://martinfowler.com/bliki/ImmutableServer.html) pattern which guarantees your application instances will always start from a known well-configured state and makes deploying instances a repeatable practice.
 Immutable server pattern simplifies scaling out application instances to starting a new instance which is guaranteed to be identical to the existing instances and adding it to the load-balancer.